By the Time I Get to Phoenix (Injury Reserve album): Background and production

 While touring in Europe after the release of their self-titled 2019 album, the group performed an improvised DJ set remixing their songs to create a new avant-garde style; at one point in the set, they remixed the Black Country, New Road song "Athens, France".
 This impromptu sample flip, along with improvised vocals by Ritchie With a T, laid the foundation for one of the album's two singles, "Superman That".
 Inspired by this set, they pursued this experimental sonic direction when crafting their next album.
 The album's production was influenced by tumultuous events in 2020, including the COVID-19 pandemic and George Floyd protests.
-Halfway through the year, the album was mostly completed, when Stepa J. Groggs died.
+Halfway through the year, when the album was mostly completed, Stepa J. Groggs died.
 Following his death, the group went on a brief two-month hiatus before completing the remainder of the album.
 The remaining group members named the album, By the Time I Get to Phoenix, as Groggs had suggested.

 The album explores a variety of personal themes ranging from hopelessness, death, and despair.
 Some songs also touch on the political themes of the COVID-19 pandemic, and the increase of conspiracy theories during that time.
 A good majority of the lyrical content was heavily influenced by the sudden death of emcee Ritchie with a T's stepfather.
 As an effect, the writing ventures away from the typical verse-chorus structure with most songs lacking a chorus, hook, or bridge to create friction and tension.
 During the recording process, Ritchie with a T would record his vocals in a dark room: "I recorded all my stuff alone in a dark room, but this created a truth.
 I was trying to rap in new voices so I could get out of my head."In response to the lyrics, the album embraces a more deconstructed, dissonant sound in terms of production in comparison to the group's previous releases.
 In an article for The New Yorker, Sheldon Pearce categorized the album as a "post-rap epic, exploding with poignant music that is hectic, congested, and glitchy."